golang-leipzig/golang-leipzig.github.io/content/posts/meetup-60-invitation.md

 > enable personalized learning and intelligent tutoring [LLM Agents for
 > Education: Advances and Applications](https://aclanthology.org/anthology-files/anthology-files/pdf/findings/2025.findings-emnlp.743.pdf) (11/2025)

-Why reproducible and immutable distributions play a role?
+Why reproducible and immutable deployments play a role?
 [Justin Garrison](https://justingarrison.com/blog/state-of-immutable-linux/) says:

 > It's 2026, if you’re not using something immutable (or at least reproducable)